-My working life has been about management and leadership.
-I have worked in the private, public and third sector and also been a university lecturer.
+All my working life has revolved around management and leadership.
+Over the years, I have worked in the public, private and third sectors.
+I’ve also been a university lecturer.

-In 2008, while on the Masters in Responsibility and Business Practice at Bath University (a life transforming programme) I had a major ‘ah-ha’ realisation – that the world really is complex, and that it doesn’t make sense to keep trying to simplify it as a route to fixing it.
-This was truly a moment of liberation.
+Back in 2008, I was at Bath University taking my Masters in Responsibility and Business Practice.
+It was a life transforming experience for me, especially when I had a major ‘ah-ha’ realisation: that the world really is complex, and that it makes little sense to keep trying to simplify things as a route to fixing them.

 To get a feel for what I say and how I say it, see the online video course here.